Date: 1 Nov 1909

 A man was tried for her murder but acquitted, although he was convicted of assault and sentenced to 18 months' imprisonment.
 However, it was not clear why he was not convicted of her murder or manslaughter.

 The man had been charged with stabbing four women at Hill Street, one of them being Elizabeth Carrie.

 It was heard that the man's wife had been drinking at 36 Hill Street in Dundee with a number of other women and that when he had gone there to take her home she had refused and so he took out a pocket knife and stabbed the women.

 Elizabeth Carrie was taken to the infirmary where she was treated but died from pleurisy on 1 November 1909.
 However, her post-mortem revealed that the pleurisy was quite recent, perhaps only six or seven days old.
 As such, it was said that it might have developed at the infirmary.
-The pleurisy was in her right lung, whilst the stab wound was to her right lung.
+The pleurisy was in her right lung, whilst the stab wound was to her left lung.

 The doctor noted that Elizabeth Carrie had been stabbed in the left lung where she had a small abscess about the size of a marble.
 He said that if she had been suffering from pleurisy of long standing then the two layers of the pleuro would have been adhering very closely together and would have been very difficult to separate, but that, in point of fact, they separated quite easily.

 The judge then asked whether the abscess was the result of external poisoning by the knife and the doctor said that he thought that it was, but agreed that it was possible that the abscess might have formed from internal poisoning in the blood.

 The judge then said that it was a matter of speculation whether the abscess was the result of external poison or from an internal source although the doctor said that even so, if she had not been stabbed that she would not have had the abscess.